 Active listening is one thing, and during a conflict is something entirely different.
 While listening technically falls under communication skills, it would be pointless to communicate your response to what you've heard without having the necessary skills.
 Each person has a way of communicating that depends on their background and experience.
 That's why it's important to ask for clarification when you don't understand something and clarify yourself when needed.
-Check which classes have communication skills lectures or workshops that you can attend to enhance this skill.
+Check your university's classes to see if they have communication skills lectures or workshops that you can attend to enhance this skill.